Compact hidden charm pentaquark states and QCD isomers: numerical results and discussions

 \subsection{$qqqc\bar{c}$ spectrum}

-Next, we move on to the investigation on the properties of the hidden charm pentaquark states $qqqc\bar{c}$ in the model.
-The $P$-parity of the states is negative because all orbital excitations are in the ground states.
-In this way, the spin-parity assignment of the states may be $\frac{1}{2}^-$, $\frac{3}{2}^-$ and $\frac{5}{2}^-$.
-The total isospin of the states depends on their specific quark content.
+So far, the baryon-meson molecular descriptions of the $P_c$ and $P_{cs}$ states seem to prevail over other possibilities in various theoretical framework because of the proximity of their masses to the baryon-meson thresholds~\cite{reviews}.
+However, it does not mean that other possibilities can be excluded completely.
+According to QCD, the hidden color components are allowed in addition to the color singlet component in the pentaquark states.
+In a large extent, the pentaquark states should be a mixture of all possible color configurations.
+In this work, we first attempt to explore the natures of the pentaquark states from the perspective of hidden color components.
+Another reason is the absence of the one-boson-exchange interaction in the MCFTM, which is widely accepted as the binding mechanism of molecular states from the phenomenological model point of view.
+The mixing between the color singlet and hidden color components deserves further investigation in future.

-We can achieve the mass of the states with all possible isospin and spin-parity of $IJ^P$ and three various color structures, diquark, octet and pentagon, by solving the five-body Schr\"{o}dinger equation with the well-defined trial wave functions.
-We present the mass spectrum in Table~\ref{hiddencharm}, in which $E_d$, $E_o$, and $E_p$ respectively represent the masses of three color structures.
-The baryon-meson molecule configuration is absent because there does not exist binding mechanism.
-In general, the binding mechanism of molecule states is one-boson-exchange interaction from the phenomenological model point of view.
+Next, we move on to the investigation on the properties of the hidden color pentaquark states $qqqc\bar{c}$ in the MCFTM.
+The $P$-parity of the states is negative because we are interested in the ground states.
+In this way, the spin-parity assignment of the pentaquark states should be $\frac{1}{2}^-$, $\frac{3}{2}^-$ and $\frac{5}{2}^-$.
+The total isospin of the pentaquark states depends on their specific quark content.
+We can achieve the mass of the states with all possible isospin and spin-parity and three various color structures, diquark, octet and pentagon, by solving the five-body Schr\"{o}dinger equation with the well-defined trial wave functions.
+We present their mass spectrum in Table~\ref{hiddencharm}, in which $E_d$, $E_o$, and $E_p$ respectively represent the masses of the diquark, octet and pentagon structures.

-It can be seen from Table~\ref{hiddencharm} that the color structure can induce the mass splitting like the color-magnetic interaction does.
+It can be seen from Table~\ref{hiddencharm} that the color structures can induce the mass splitting like the color-magnetic interaction does.
 The masses $E_o$, $E_d$ and $E_p$ are close and their order is $E_o>E_d>E_p$.
 The mass difference between the two adjacent items is several tens MeV, which mainly come from the different type of confinement potential determined by the color structure, see Table~\ref{averagevalue}.
 The confinement potential of the octet structure is bigger than that of the diquark structure because there is one piece of stronger color $\mathbf{8}$-dimension color flux-tube than $\mathbf{3}$-dimension one.
 That of the ring-like pentagon structure is lowest because the structure is easier to shrink into a compact multiquark state relative to the octet and diquark structures.